Why did you make this site?

 Yes, I knew about the various high-profile hacks of recent years, but I had not realized that anyone can find the data so easily.
 And that millions of government officials use their work email for commercial services.
 Who knows whether they use the same password for their home wifi?
 I feel uneasy that all these important institutions of our society have so many "weak links".

-This site has a single objective: create awareness about the scope of these breaches in a responsible manner.
+This site aims to create awareness about the scope of these breaches in a responsible manner.
 Eventually, everything online can and will be hacked.
 Companies are always "committed to your privacy" but in the end, the only person who can make it a little harder for cyberthieves, is you.
 So start using a password manager and 2-factor authentication today.

 Where can I find the uncensored data?